I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_create_disk.md

 ## Members

+`DUMMYUNIONNAME`

 `PartitionStyle`

 Takes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff563773">PARTITION_STYLE</a> enumerated value that specifies the type of partition table to use when formatting the disk.

 ## Requirements